manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-05.md

 Grafana is used to visualize the metrics that Prometheus collects.
 It offers a rich suite of visualizations, custom dashboards and alerts for keeping tabs on your AKS environment.
 Both Prometheus and Grafana can be self-hosted in a cluster, however, Azure offers a managed version of both.

+- **Steps:**
-Create an Azure monitor resource
+  - Create an Azure monitor resource

-Create an azure Managed Grafana Instance
+  - Create an azure Managed Grafana Instance

-Link Azure Monitor and Azure Managed Grafana to the AKS cluster
+  - Link Azure Monitor and Azure Managed Grafana to the AKS cluster

 ## Success Criteria